spyderbat/eval/guidebook/src/event_generator/README.md

 ![An example of a Falco flag's details](https://spyderbat.preview.strattic.io/wp-content/uploads/2022/10/Falco-new-image7.png)

-You can also locate these flags by applying filtering options to our default Flags Dashboard and selecting the flags to start an Investigation this way:
+You can also locate these flags by applying filtering options to our default Flags Dashboard.
+Then, you can select the flags and start an Investigation from here:

 ![Where to find the flags dashboard](https://spyderbat.preview.strattic.io/wp-content/uploads/2022/10/filtering-flags-dashboard-1024x288.png)